Bustami/slides_course_intro_data_science_2017/README.md

 I used different resources and references, but mainly material and contents from data science diplomas of [Universidad de Chile](https://www.dcc.uchile.cl/node/1681) and [Universidad Del Desarrollo](https://ingenieria.udd.cl/ver-diplomado/diplomado-en-data-science-2/)

+Disclaimer: Currently i recommend to learn "tidyverse" and pipelines (%>%) before than base R.